jack-avery/rasbot/README.md

 Happy chatbotting!

 # Setting up your Authentication

+To have rasbot run properly, you need 5 things:
+1. `user_id:` Your Twitch username.
+2. `client_id:` The Client ID for the Twitch app, set-up below.
+3. `client_secret:` The Client Secret for the Twitch app, set-up below
+4. `irc_oauth:` The Twitch IRC OAuth, used for connecting to Twitch chat.
+5. `oauth:` The Twitch API OAuth, used for making calls to the Twitch API.

+`user_id` and `oauth` are the easiest as you already know your `user_id`, and `oauth` is configured automatically by the `refresh_oauth.py` program.

 **Ensure you have Twitch.tv two-factor authentication enabled on your account:**

 Go to your Twitch account settings, Security and Privacy.